KevinTran1079/mlops/README.md

 The purpose of the repository is to develop skills needed to deploy machine learning algorithms and models into production.

+I will be training various models and exposing the api for prediction or generation.

+Statistical models could include Boosting (AdaBoost, GB, XGB),PCA, SVM, Logistic Regression, MLPs (Multi Layer Perceptrons), KNN, K Means Clustering and various other methods learned in my undergraduate education.

+Generative Models include Autoencoders, Variational Autoencoders, GANs (condgan, info gan, or pix2pix), Diffusion, LSTM, Transformers, LLMs and more depending on the computational power available to me.

+# Technologies

 - FastApi
 - Docker
 - Kubernetes (K8s) for scaling